shaheen7a/Android--Hire-me/README.md

 ![Hire](./showcase/view02.png)

 ## Overview
-A full functional application for applying to different jobs and opportunities along with a great UI.
+A full-featured application that allows users to apply for jobs and opportunities with ease, featuring a sleek and user-friendly interface.
+A powerful tool for job seekers, with a wide range of features to help them find and apply for their dream jobs.

 ### Links